Nathanotal/NAWPlannerAlpha/README.md

 # NAWPlannerAlpha
 NAWPlanner Alpha.

 Complete refractor as I have learnt more react.
-Relying more on libraries.